simbo1905/root-objects/README.md

 with a links into the seminal textbook Domain Driven Design by Eric Evans is [here](https://lostechies.com/jimmybogard/2008/05/21/entities-value-objects-aggregates-and-roots/).

+### Running The Code

+The code is written using IntelliJ communit edition.
+Create a new project from source selecting "maven" as the type.
+You can then run the test class which roundtrips all the objects to a database.

+You can build the code with commandline maven but for some reason the unit test isn't being run automatically.

 ### The Problem Space

 The following image shows the toy modelling problem: